The Peer Outreach Workers (POWs) are a group of young people from across the capital that helps influence the Mayor's policies.

 - Training and work experience

 The POWs led on the Children's Rights Inquiry at Portcullis House in 2016, download the full report.

-If you wish to find out more information please contact [email protected], or see the flyer and bulletin below.
+If you wish to find out more information please contact [email protected], or see the bulletin below.